-If you haven’t earned money for a purchase, don’t buy it.
+Don’t buy if you haven’t earned money for a purchase.
 Instead, save up your extra money until you can afford to pay for it without borrowing money.
 The only card in your wallet should be a library card.

 9. Grow Your Food